-BMI revised historical data for Iran's consumer electronics market in the Q415 to better reflect the impeded growth in recent years under the sanctions regime during which time some devices have been unavailable through formal retail channels in Iran and the weak economic environment resulted in deferred purchases.
-We now estimate the market was worth a total of almost USD2.8bn in 2014.
+BMI revised its historical data for Iran's consumer electronics segment in the Q415 update to better reflect the growth in recent years under the sanctions regime.
+Nevertheless, we have made upward revisions to our forecast for 2016 and beyond.